rails/rails/guides/source/security.md

 ![](images/csrf.png)

-In the <a href="#sessions">session chapter</a> you have learned that most Rails applications use cookie-based sessions.
+In the [session chapter](#sessions) you have learned that most Rails applications use cookie-based sessions.
 Either they store the session id in the cookie and have a server-side session hash, or the entire session hash is on the client-side.
 In either case the browser will automatically send along the cookie on every request to a domain, if it can find a cookie for that domain.
 The controversial point is, that it will also send the cookie, if the request comes from a site of a different domain.
 Let's start with an example:

 * Bob browses a message board and views a post from a hacker where there is a crafted HTML image element.
 The element references a command in Bob's project management application, rather than an image file.
 * `<img src="http://www.webapp.com/project/1/destroy">`